 Ambient Occlusion is a calculation that takes any particular point

-Many 3d renderers use ambient occlusion as part of its skylight
+Many 3d renderers use Ambient Occlusion as part of its Skylight

-outside), and then after the
+sky), and then after the

-ambient occlusion value is calculated for a point, the light is
+ambient occlusion value is calculated for a point, the light value is

-intensity at a particular spot.
+intensity.
 The result is an evenly lit scene with

 soft shadows (or darkening) in cracks and crevices and under objects,

 much like how shadows look on a cloudy day.
-Note in this example the

 some idea what's going on under the hood, so this tutorial is just a